GhostFire90/TeachingC/Ideas/Arrays.md

 | 0 | 1 | 2 | 3 | 4 |
 |---|---|---|---| --- |
 | first | second | third | fourth | __**FIFTH**__ |
 notice how if we accessed `array[4]` wed be trying to read the FIFTH element? remember there are only 4 elements in the array.
+In most cases